-The results show that because the correlation coefficient values: (r1 = ./372, r2 = 0/286, r3 = 0/432, r3 = 0/543, r4 = 0/272) at a significance level ($\alpha = 0/05$) is significant, therefore, the null hypothesis is rejected and the research hypothesis is confirmed with confidence level of 95%.
-Thus, there is a significant relationship between use of social media and social capital, and this is a positive and direct relationship.
-The strongest relationship is between the internal television networks and social capital and the lowest relationship is between two variables; using external TV and social capital.
+The results show that because the correlation coefficient values (r=./446) at a significance level ( $\alpha$ =./05) is significant, therefore, the null hypothesis is rejected and the research hypothesis is confirmed with confidence level of 95%.
+So there is a significant relationship between The total amount of social capital with Life satisfaction, and the relationship is positive and direct.
+The relationship is Average.

-Hypothesis three: There is a relationship between socio - economic base and social capital.
+Hypothesis five: Significant relationship between socio - economic base and life satisfaction of young people there.